Remembering board game, “Careers”

 I am not sure why, but it was thrilling to get a career you hoped to get when you were older or to picture yourself for a brief moment doing something unexpected.
 Me?
 An actor??

-I am not sure why I don’t hear much about Careers anymore, I see vintage copies of it all the time at flea markets and you can find never versions of the game online.
-But when I talk to people about it, the younger generation have mostly never heard of it and older people’s memory seem vague at best.
+I am not sure why I don’t hear much about Careers anymore, I see vintage copies of it all the time at flea markets and you can find newer versions of the game online.
+But when I talk to people about it, the younger generation has mostly never heard of it and older people’s memory seem vague at best.

 Maybe it is time to bring this Careers commercial out of retirement and win over a new generation of players…